VeRCYe Documentation¶

 pip install -e .

 The ERA5 meteorological data is currently still fetched through Google Earth Engine.
-For this to work, you will have to authenticate yourself with earth engine.
+Authenticate yourself with earth engine and follow the browser flow:

 Quickstart